Lost Honeymoon: Plot

 After the party, Johnny goes to a bar and gets further intoxicated.
 He then deliberately runs into a lamppost and knocks himself out.
 Amy receives a call from the police that her "husband" is down at the station.
 When she arrives, he is going on about his amnesia, which makes his behavior more understandable to her.
-A reporter there finds out that Tillie is a war bride.
+A reporter there finds out that Tillie was a war bride.
 The next morning, it is all over the news.
 As a result, Lois breaks off their engagement and he loses his job.

 As Amy "reminisces" about their life in England, she tells Johnny that she fell in love at first sight.
 Problems arise when he wants to exercise his conjugal rights.
 While he changes, Amy pretends to be asleep in bed with the children, but he is not fooled and angrily leaves.

 Then the Red Cross finds out about her masquerade.
 The authorities question whether Amy has the right Johnny Gray and inform her that she will be deported.
 Fortunately, Mrs. Tubbs finds some photographs proving that Johnny is the children's father.
 When word of her deceit spreads, Lois and her father show up, offering to restore the engagement and his job.
 Johnny agrees to marry Lois the next day.

 During the night, however, John concludes that he is in love with Amy.
 He pretends to have amnesia again to avoid marrying Lois.
 He rushes off to reach Amy before she leaves the country.
 In his hurry, he loses control of the car and crashes.
 Johnny ends up in a hospital.
 When Amy comes with the children, he tells her they will leave the room together.